GP-Stanley/tech264-terraform/terraform.md

 <br>

 ## Why use Terraform?
 The benefits?
+* 👐🏻**Open-source**📂: Lisencing has changed.
+  * Can still be used for free, even comercially.
+  * You may owe money if you create something profitable, competing products to Terraform.
+    * As a result, Terraform cannot be used to create a competing product.
+If you do, you will be charged.

+* 🙂**Easy to use**☮️

 * ☁️**Multi-Cloud Support**☁️: Terraform can manage infrastructure on multiple cloud platforms, which gives flexibility and avoids vendor lock-in.
   * *Cloud Agnostic*: You can deploy to any cloud using the same tool because it uses different providers.
     * E.g., Azure is supported with Terraform becuase it's a provider you've defined.
 Each provider maintains their own plugins that are downloaded/associated with that provider.
+  * Compatiple with many cloud providers.

 * 📜**Declaration**📜: You define what you want, and Terraform figures out how to create or update your infrastructure.
   * *Declarative language*: declare what you want, NOT how to do it.
   * Terraform takes care of how to do it.

 * 🏗️**Infrastructure as Code**🏢 (IaC): Terraform makes it easier to version control, audit, and track changes in your infrastructure just like software code.

 * 🏧**Automation**🏧: It simplifies infrastructure provisioning and automates changes without manual intervention.

 * 🧑🏻‍💼**State Management**👨🏻‍💼: Terraform maintains a state file that keeps track of your infrastructure, ensuring smooth updates and rollbacks.

 ## Alternatives to Terraform